Ellen Kaarma: Alcoholism and death

 It was during her years at the Vanemuine that Kaarma began drinking heavily and later progressed to late stage alcoholism.
 In 1967, Kaarma was fired from the Vanemuine by Kaarel Ird due to her excessive drinking.
 Although the two had never gotten along professionally or personally, Ird later told Kaarma's half-brother Jaak that he would consider letting Kaarma return to the theatre if she was able to remain sober.
-However, by 1968, Kaarma was unwilling or unable to control her drinking and never returned to the stage.Tartu Postimees Näitleja pojatütar tõi välja tõe vanaema surma kohta 27 September 2012.
-Retrieved 2 March 2017.
+However, by 1968, Kaarma was unwilling or unable to control her drinking and never returned to the stage.

 Following her departure from the Vanemuine theatre, Kaarma's alcoholism spiraled further out of control.
 In mid-June 1973, she was forcibly hospitalized.
 On 3 July 1973, she escaped from the hospital through a first-floor window wearing only a hospital gown and fled to the apartment she had shared with her then 18-year-old son Tõnu in Tartu.
 The following evening, Kaarma began drinking at a friend's apartment on Vallikraavi Street when she succumbed to what was officially recorded as a stroke at age 45.
-In 2011, while Kaarma's granddaughter Hedvig Hanson was doing research on Kaarma, a neighbor revealed that the night of her death, Kaarma had received a severe blow to the head; possibly delivered by one of the people in the apartment that she had been drinking with.Lounaleht Lauljatar Hedvig Hanson avaldas jutustamata loo oma näitlejast vanaemast Ellen Kaarmast Retrieved 2 March 2017.
+In 2011, while Kaarma's granddaughter Hedvig Hanson was doing research on Kaarma, a neighbor revealed that the night of her death, Kaarma had received a severe blow to the head; possibly delivered by one of the people in the apartment that she had been drinking with.

 Kaarma was buried at Viljandi Forest Cemetery, next to her father.

 Personal life and legacy

 Ellen Kaarma was married to actor Gunnar Kilgas from 1950 until 1952.
 Before their marriage ended, Kaarma began a relationship with actor and former soldier Lembit Mägedi.
 Mägedi and Kaarma had a son, Tõnu, in 1954.
 Tõnu took his mother's married name Kilgas and become an actor and singer.
-Kaarma's granddaughters include jazz singer Hedvig Hanson and actress Piret Krumm.Vanemuine Tõnu Kilgas: teater on mu elu suurim armastus!
-5 May 2012.
-Retrieved 2 March 2017.
+Kaarma's granddaughters include jazz singer Hedvig Hanson and actress Piret Krumm.

 In 2011, Hedvig Hanson found several diaries belonging to Kaarma in her father's basement.
 These eventually provided the foundation of a biography Hanson wrote in 2012 titled Jutustamata lugu: Vanemuise näitleja Ellen Kaarma (1928–1973) (English: The Untold Story: Vanemuine Actress Ellen Kaarma (1928–1973)), published by Tänapäev.